 Recently Completed Research

-Seeing and sharing what God is doing in Mission
+Seeing and sharing what God is doing in mission

 Church Army Centres of Mission in 2022/23